Particular/docs.particular.net/architecture/consistency.md

 ### Distributed transactions

-Distributed transactions span multiple technologies, such as a database and a message queue).
+Distributed transactions span multiple technologies, such as a database and a message queue.
 On Windows, the [Distributed Transaction Coordinator (DTC)](https://en.wikipedia.org/wiki/Microsoft_Distributed_Transaction_Coordinator) coordinates distributed transactions across multiple compatible participants using a [two-phase commit protocol](https://en.wikipedia.org/wiki/Two-phase_commit_protocol).
 Each participant must explicitly support the two-phase commit protocol.

 {{WARN:
-While traditional on-premises focused services like MSMQ or MSSQL server support the DTC, managed cloud services do not, and require other strategies for achieving consistency between resources such as:
+While traditional on-premises focused services like MSMQ or Microsoft SQL Server support DTC transactions, managed cloud services do not, and require other strategies for achieving consistency between resources such as:

 * The [outbox pattern](#transactions-outbox-pattern), which uses database capabilities to achieve atomic consistency for data and message operations
 * [Stateful workflows](workflows.md), which supervise the successful completion of all involved resources and manage compensating actions to achieve eventual consistency.